waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Alternative Hypothesis:** There may be hidden areas accessible only with HMs like Surf or Flash.
   - **Test to Disprove:** Return to the cave after acquiring new HMs to check all water and dark areas.

-# Reflection Log (Turn 16736)

-## Tool Usage Protocols (Update)
-- **Pre-Pathing Check:** Before EVERY call to `generate_path_plan`, I MUST consult the `relevant_map_markers` for the destination map to identify known obstacles.
-Their coordinates must be added to the `object_locations_json` argument.

-## Alternative Hypotheses (New Section)
-- **HM01 Cut Source:** The FARFETCH'D puzzle is not the only source for Cut.
-It may be available from another NPC or location.
-  - **Test to Disprove:** If the puzzle remains unsolvable, I must pivot to exploring every other path in the region.
-- **Ilex Forest Access:** The current entrance is not the only way to the puzzle area.
-  - **Alternative Hypothesis:** Another entrance exists on a different route, leading to the western part of the forest.
-  - **Test to Disprove:** If this side is a confirmed dead end, I must search the world map for other entrances to Ilex Forest.
-- **'Odd Tree' Solution:** The tree on Route 36 doesn't require an item from Goldenrod City.
-  - **Alternative Hypothesis:** The solution is a different item found elsewhere, a specific Pokémon move, or a story flag triggered in the current region.
-  - **Test to Disprove:** If I cannot reach Goldenrod City, I must exhaust all other leads, which may indirectly provide the solution for the tree.

 # Reflection Log (Turn 17205)

 ## Process Violations